• Skip to primary navigation

 Jump to Recipe Print Recipe

-These cardamom oatmeal cookies are a fun and healthy snack, and take less than 30 minutes to come together!
+These cardamom oatmeal cookies are a fun and very tasty afternoon snack, and take less than 30 minutes to come together!
 Cardamom and ginger give a nice hint of spice, while the pumpkin seeds add the all-important crunch.
 Perfect afternoon treat!

 cardamom oatmeal cookies next to a bowl of pumpkin seeds.

-These cardamom cookies combine this spice with ginger for lots of flavour.
-They have the best crunch and are perfect as a healthy mid-afternoon snack.
-I think you will be making them on repeat!
+These cardamom cookies combine this spice with ginger for lots of flavor.
+They have the best crunch and are perfect as a tasty mid-afternoon snack.
+I think you'll be making them on repeat!

 Jump to: